kguralpdx/sql-challenge/README.md

 ### Analysis

-After creating the histogram and seeing that most of the employees fell within the $40,000 - $50,000, which was the lowest salary range, that seemed a little perplexing.
+After creating the histogram and seeing that most of the employees fell within the $40,000 - $50,000 range, which was the lowest salary range, that seemed a little perplexing.

 ![sql.png](EmployeeSQL/histogram.PNG)